xinlin-z/teapot/README.md

 Obviously, FMNIST is harder, but not for the first 60 epochs roughly.
 Why?

+# mean

-## 0020 compare distance to mean image on MNIST & FMNIST
+## 0020 compare distance to mean image on MNIST and FMNIST

     $ python3 0020_mean_distance_mnist_fmnist.py